What is the Parents Promise and why does amicable support it?

 We're in a happy relationship and we have kids or we want to have children in the future

-Have the conversation about what would happen if you end up separating one day.
+Have a conversation about what would happen if you ended up separating one day.
 It may be uncomfortable and nobody likes talking about worst-case scenarios but we believe preempting what might happen can help take the sting out of the situation if it does sadly happen.
 Here are the sorts of questions you can use to start the conversation.

-- What are our behavioral expectations of each other?
+• What are our behavioural expectations of each other?

 We are separating and have kids

-The Parents Promise is a brilliant way to set the tone of your future co-parenting relationship.
+The Parents Promise is a brilliant way to set the tone for your future co-parenting relationship.
 Asking yourself these questions is a good place to start:

 We've already separated and have kids